pswild/king-pine/README.md

-A package for analyzing the marginal emission impact of the proposed King Pine wind farm on the ISO-NE grid.
+A package for estimating the marginal CO2 emissions impact of a proposed wind farm on the ISO-NE grid.
 The final report is included in this repository as a PDF.

 # Executive Summary